boychaboy/chinese-complement-classification-and-explanation/README.md

 # Chinese Complement (补语) Classification and Explanation

-> This repository is a source code of a paper : *Automatic Prediction and Linguistic Interpretation of Chinese Directional Complements(趋向补语) Based on BERT Model*
+Official repository for **[Automatic Prediction and Linguistic Interpretation of Chinese Directional Complements(趋向补语) Based on BERT Model](https://link.springer.com/chapter/10.1007/978-3-031-06703-7_31)** at Chinese Lexical Semantics Workshop 2021

 - We used Sampling and Occlusion algorithm used in [Contextualizing Hate Speech Classifiers with Post-hoc Explanation](https://arxiv.org/pdf/2005.02439.pdf)
 - This code is reimplementation of [original code](https://inklab.usc.edu/contextualize-hate-speech/)